jalphad/homeserver/README.md

 ### LDAP
 Using OpenLDAP because it can be used as a backend for Samba

+Preferably use `schema2ldif` to convert schema files to ldif files.

-Use `slaptest` to convert schema files to ldif files:
+*Note: use of slaptest can result in weird import issues around invalid characters when loading the schema's* Using `slaptest` to convert schema files to ldif files:
 ```shell
 mkdir -p /tmp/ldif/out
 touch /tmp/ldif/conf